 Application: All Residency Training Programs must be approved by the RTC and the Council of Regents before Resident training can begin.
 Application for Approval of a Residency Training Program is to be completed by a prospective Mentor (see above for Mentor requirements).
 Current forms for Program Application should be submitted through the ACVECC Executive Secretary.
 Applications for Residency Training Programs starting in January or July are due July 1 of the preceding year (for instance, applications for Programs starting in January 2023 or July 2023 are due July 1, 2022).
-One complete electronic copy including signatures must be submitted to the office of the ACVECC Executive Secretary (kathleen.liard@tufts.edu).
+One complete electronic copy including signatures must be submitted to the ACVECC office (office@acvecc.org).
 Incomplete applications and late applications may not be considered until the next evaluation cycle.
 The RTC will evaluate each Program Application and respond within 60 days of the submission deadline.
 The RTC will communicate any additional requirements for Program approval to the Mentor.